About The Event

 Name Affiliation Country

-Ali Fawaz Shareef Maldives College of Higher Education Maldives
+Ali Fawaz Shareef Maldives College of Higher Education Republic of Maldives

 Allistair Edwards University of York United Kingdom